 Detailed test results follow and demonstrate the advantages in using the Cisco Nexus 5000 in a network environment that consists of high, bursty traffic.

 - Arista responds with a writeup giving their perspective on industry myths regarding microbursts, and goes on to detail how constraints in the Miercom test were not in fact real world but ideal conditions for which the Nexus 5010’s architecture directly benefits.
 They also release a white paper discussing the effects of micro bursts on application performance in 10GE networks.

 The two architectures are substantially different when it comes to buffering.
 The Nexus 5000 will perform better when most ports are congested at the same time.
 Arista 7100 switches will perform better when some ports get congested at any given time, which is the common case in most networks.

 Nexus buffer is allocated in chunks of 140 bytes.
 Thus by picking packet sizes that fit nicely in the Nexus architecture, Cisco was able to achieve better performance.

 Cisco announces the Nexus 3000 and Nexus 5500 platform in 2011, moving to shared buffer model, as opposed to per port, and increasing buffer capacity to 32MB.

 - Miercom publishes Cisco commissioned test data for the Nexus 3064, their lowest latency switch, targeted at the high frequence trading and financial markets.
 Miercom makes the claim the Nexus 3064 “demonstrated advantages over other products” and performs better than “similar switches they have tested in the past,” while not naming any particular vendor or product:

-- When compared to features of similar products, the Nexus 3064 was able to offer all of their features plus numerous extras, as well as several more Cisco proprietary protocols9
+When compared to features of similar products, the Nexus 3064 was able to offer all of their features plus numerous extras, as well as several more Cisco proprietary protocols

 Round 2: Arista Marketing on the Offense: Bigger Buffers